Everyone has a story to tell.

 But that all changed…

-…in the Summer of 2005, when Carlo, who had booked a holiday to himself for Vegas before we started seeing each other, went on the solo trip of a lifetime to sin city.
+…in the Summer of 2005, when Carlo, who had booked a trip to Vegas before we started seeing each other, went on the solo trip of a lifetime to sin city.

-He spent 10 days in Vegas and came home a different (and a poorer!) man.
+He spent 10 days in Vegas and came home a different (and a much poorer!) man.

 There was a spark in him that wasn’t there before he left home on that trip.
 His eyes came alive when he raved about the desert landscape, the bustling nightlife, the different people he met and the great experiences he had.

-A little spark for travel was ignited in that trip and he started to talk move about travelling, and not the kind we’d previously done.
+He caught the travel bug and he started to talk move about travelling, but not the kind we’d previously done.

 From that moment on, the resort-type holiday was pushed by the wayside and, in its place, we started to take longer trips to places where we could be a little more adventurous and not put our feet up for days on end.